 Shot resistant sports hall ceilings

-• dirt cannot settle down
+- Dirt cannot settle down

-On basis of the building physics data of the sports hall, the heating load of the hall is calculated by the planner, whereby the room height has a high influence on the temperature distribution.
-In order to ensure the desired temperature in the area in which the athletes are located, a correction factor should be included in the calculation.
+On basis of the building physics data of the sports hall, the heating load of the hall is calculated by the planner, whereby the room height has a great influence on the temperature distribution.
+In order to ensure the desired temperature in the area where the athletes are, a correction factor should be included in the calculation.
 Example: For a sports hall with a height of 7 m, a heat load of 25,000 watts is determined.
 The correction factor according to the table is 0.7.

 In order to ensure the speech intelligibility during training lessons and to keep the noise disturbance for athletes, trainer and audience low, room acoustic measurements are undertaken.
 Subject to the kind of room use and the space volume the reverberation period in sports halls should amount to 1,4 to 2,5 sec. and in multi-purpose halls even to 1,1 to 4,4 sec.
 DIN EN 18032 explicitly requests the planning of room acoustics:

 - speech intelligibility in the single and in particular multiple sporting activities

 - speech communication possibilities of the athletes among themselves

-• speech intelligibility when using a PA system in sports halls with audience
+- Speech intelligibility when using a PA system in sports halls with audience

-• noise and therefore stress-free sports
+- Noise and therefore stress-free sports

 Therefore room acoustics is one of the fundamental planning tasks when designing a sports hall.
 A corresponding acoustic equipment has to be provided.

-Sustainability and energy efficiency
+Sustainable and energy efficient

-Sports hall ceiling elements consist out of an aluminium carrier panel with copper pipe meander.
-Both base materials are excellent heat conductors.
+Sports hall ceiling elements consist out of an aluminium carrier panel with copper pipes.
+Both materials are excellent heat conductors.
 Therefore the Metawell® sports hall ceilings respond extremely fast and achieve high performance values.
 When the ceilings are not used anymore they can be recycled without additional preparation.

 More information about other ceilings: